SerenityOS/serenity/Base/usr/share/man/man1/js.md

 ## Description

 `js` evaluates JavaScript programs using the LibJS engine.
-If you pass it a path to a script file, it will execute that script.
+If you pass it a path to a valid JavaScript file, it will execute that script.
 Otherwise, it enters the Read-Eval-Print-Loop (REPL) mode, where it interactively reads pieces (usually, single lines) of code from standard input, evaluates them in one shared interpreter context, and prints back their results.
 This mode is useful for